pulumi/docs/content/docs/pulumi-cloud/insights/_index.md

 ![Resource Search Filter Helper](search-filter-helper.png)

-The columns displayed on results can be modified to show or hide information by selecting the **gear icon**.
+The columns displayed on results can be modified to show or hide information by selecting the **gear icon** and clicking the **Choose columns**.

 ![Resource Search Options Gear](gear-icon-dropdown.png)

+You will then see the **Column menu** appear, where you can choose the columns to display.

 ![Resource Search Column Chooser](column-chooser.png)